SevkiBekir/example_framework/README.md

 The framework will be built in `build_amd64` directory, and automatically installed in `/usr/lib` directory in the docker container.

-If you have the same architecture with `amd64` and platform Ubunut Jammy, you can install the framework on your system by running the following command in the root directory of the project:
+If you have the same architecture with `amd64` and platform `Ubuntu Jammy`, you can install the framework on your system by running the following command in the root directory of the project after building the framework:

 ```bash
 ./build.sh --build-dir build_amd64 --only-install
 ```